Blog

 Make is highly customizable and ideal for technical users.
 It supports advanced logic, real-time data mapping, and branching with routers and filters.
 Developers can integrate any API using HTTP modules, handle JSON structures, and run custom functions with variables and expressions.
 You can build error-handling paths, set up data iterations, and create nested scenarios.

 Make also provides precise scheduling, logging, and execution control.
-It’s built for those who need full control over how data flows, transforms, and reacts—making it perfect for internal tool automation, backend workflows, and custom API-based operations.
+It’s built for those who need full control over how data flows, transforms, and reacts—making it perfect for backend workflows and custom API-based operations.

 8. Data Handling and Flexibility